 Played with in an interesting way in Saber Marionette J. For the most part the saber marionettes act as Ridiculously Human Robots, but on two separate occasions one of them has something happen to her 'maiden circuit' which controls their emotions.
 They then nosedive instantly into Uncanny Valley territory, marked mostly by their vacant stares and completely lack of movement except when prompted.

-In Eve No Jikan, the robots are all clearly identifiable and do not act human in the slightest.
+In Time of Eve, the robots are all clearly identifiable and do not act human in the slightest.
 However, any notion of treating robots as human, or that robots can act human, are vehemently opposed by society, illustrated by the constant anti-robot rights ads that play on TV.

 Kaworu's appearance caused this reaction in a lot of viewers.